alexsanyum/ddRAD_Metagenomics/README.md

 Result were obtained ofter 48 hours analsing 75 millions bp in 200 vCPUs

 ## 5. Metagenomic analysis
 Once obtained and download the blast results, we create a python code to analyze the aligments.
 We took and adapt the R code published by [Holmes & Rabosky, 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5907781/) where they perform metagenomics analysis of ddRadSeq using pyRAD.
-Holmes & Rabosky, 2018 was adaptep to use stacks results instead of pyRAD.
+Holmes & Rabosky, 2018 code was adaptep to use stacks results instead of pyRAD.

+First, mathces and blast results were read as dataframes.
+Matches were read as same as described in extrac read fasta section.
+Elastic-blast returned compresed csv files that were read and joined.
+We extracted TaxID column to get the lineage data using [taxopy](https://github.com/apcamargo/taxopy) package.
+Taking in count that not all entries in [Taxonomic DB] has the same number of ranks, we just get superkingdom ,phylum ,class ,order ,family ,genus ,species information.
+In cases were the match just rise to family or genus, nan values were write in next columns.

+Onece read matches, blast results, and taxonomic information were obtained, we merge them into one dataframe.
+Then, we read popmap table of stacks and mapped againts merged table.
+Finally, we discarted all raws which class was Amphibia.
+We also discarted genes that appears once among all samples.